Inzhenerka/docs.getdbt.tech/website/docs/guides/visual-editor-qs.md

     - Center the model to fit the screen
     - Auto-layout option for the individual operator tiles
 8. The **Run** command executes `dbt run` for the model.
 9. This button is initially a **Commit** command for your integrated Git provider.
-Changes will be made to "Open pull request" once changes are committed.
-This will not appear until a change is made requiring a commit.
+It will change to "Open pull request" once your first commit is made.
+The button will not initially appear until you begin working in the canvas area.

 ## Create a model